paulscherrerinstitute/wica-http/README.md

 | 'ev-wica-channel-value'    | JSON Object containing channel names and array of monitored values. | timestamp + '- channel monitored values' | Configurable, sent for channels which have received new monitored values. | Delivers the new values for each monitored channel in the stream. |
 | 'ev-wica-channel-value'    | JSON Object containing channel names and array of polled values.    | timestamp + '- channel polled values'    | Configurable, sent for channels which have received new polled values.    | Delivers the new values for each polled channel in the stream.    |

-Note: currently (2019-09-17) the periodicmetadata message is suppressed if none of the wica-channels have any new metadata.
+Note: currently (2019-09-17) the metadata message type is suppressed if none of the wica-channels have any new metadata.

 The following configuration properties are supported on each wica-channel.